 What is your store showing you?
 Understand it with retail analytics

 Video surveillance has historically been used to monitor for loss prevention, recording footage to later be reviewed.
 Of course, that is a basic and prevalent function that is still necessary; thorough coverage of your store is crucial.
 But what if a surveillance solution could do more—to not only prevent losses but increase efficiency and ultimately boost the bottom line?
-You can with the use of intelligent solutions that take advantage of the latest in analytics technology.
+You can – with integrated network video and audio solutions including analytics.

-There are several factors causing retailers to lose in-store foot traffic and sales, including online shopping, lack of merchandise and poor customer service.
-Retailers invest heavily in surveillance for loss prevention in an effort to protect their stores and assets.
-While this can dramatically reduce losses resulting from theft, a lack of consideration still remains for the most important asset: the customer.
-The secret to a successful, healthy store is in the customer’s experience.
-How can providing first class service to the customer benefit the store?
+There are several factors causing you to lose in-store foot traffic and sales, including competition from ecommerce sites, lingering concerns regarding Covid-19, lack of merchandise and poor customer service.
+You invest heavily in surveillance for loss prevention in an effort to protect your stores and assets.
+While this can dramatically reduce losses resulting from theft, it becomes a moot point if your stores are empty.
+The secret to a successful store is in a good customer experience.
+This provides a compelling reason to get customers through the door.

-Shopping online is extremely convenient.
+Shopping online is often more convenient for shoppers.
 Customers can browse at their leisure and have goods delivered directly to their front door.
-By going into a store, the customer is sacrificing the convenience of shopping online.
+By going into your store, the customer is sacrificing the convenience of shopping online but this is where opportunity lies.
 Of course, there are downsides to online shopping that could make an in-store visit preferable.
-In a 2017 TimeTrade State of Retail survey, 72 percent of buyers said that what they like most about in-store shopping is they have the ability to touch and feel products before buying them.
+Visiting physical stores allows customers to touch, feel and try products before purchasing them.
+Even with reduced delivery times, online retail struggles to match that.
 However, sometimes visiting a store can be a burden, especially when there are long wait times at checkouts and poor customer service.
-As technology evolves, brick-and-mortar stores are losing their edge, and to survive they need to catch-up with their online counterparts.

-The customer needs a reason to choose going into a store over shopping online.
+The customer needs a reason to choose going into your store over shopping online.
 And that reason is the in-store experience.
-The majority of a store’s—even a brand’s—relationship with the customer is dictated by what the latter experiences within the store’s walls, which is something that is often in the retailer’s control.
+The majority of your relationship with the customer is dictated by what the latter experiences within the store’s walls, which is something that is often in your control.

-Therefore, stores must find ways of adapting to accommodate customer preferences.
-According to research from the Harvard Business Review, the best way to improve a customer’s experience is by simply making it easier to shop.
+Therefore, you must find ways of adapting to accommodate customer preferences.
 This comes down to two things: prompt service and a personalized in-store experience.
-Essentially, to have the convenience and ease of online shopping while maintaining the benefits of an in-person experience are the most ideal conditions in a customer’s shopping journey.
+Essentially, the ideal conditions for this combine the convenience and ease of online shopping while maintaining the benefits of an in-person experience.

 To provide the best service possible, you need to start “listening” to your store because there is a lot it can tell you.
 In addressing some of the following questions, you’ll gain insight into how to better optimize your store: